roniemartinez/dude/docs/index.md

 # Getting Started

-Dude is a very simple framework for writing a web scraper using Python decorators.
+Dude is a very simple framework for writing web scrapers using Python decorators.
 The design, inspired by [Flask](https://github.com/pallets/flask), was to easily build a web scraper in just a few lines of code.
 Dude has an easy-to-learn syntax.

 !!! warning